Face Presentation and Birth Injury

 Since respiratory problems can occur in babies with face presentation, equipment and staff to perform intubation of the baby (placement of a breathing tube) should be readily available at the time of delivery.

 Failure to follow any of these standards of care is negligence.
 If this negligence results in injury to the baby, it is medical malpractice.
+To learn more about bringing a medical malpractice claim for your child’s birth injury, complete the form below.

-If your baby has HIE, cerebral palsy, periventricular leukomalacia (PVL), developmental delays, a seizure disorder, or any other birth injury, we may be able to help.
-Unlike other firms, the attorneys at ABC Law Centers (Reiter & Walsh, P.C.) focus solely on birth injury cases and have been helping children throughout the nation since 1997.
+If your baby has HIE, cerebral palsy, developmental delays, a seizure disorder, or any other birth injury, we may be able to help.
+Unlike other firms, the attorneys at ABC Law Centers (Reiter & Walsh, P.C.) focus only on birth injury cases and have been helping injured children throughout the nation since 1997.
 During your free legal consultation, our attorneys will discuss your case with you, determine if negligence caused your loved one’s injuries, identify the negligent party, and discuss your legal options with you.
 Moreover, you pay nothing throughout the entire legal process unless we win or favorably settle your case.

 “Reiter and Walsh goes above and beyond the norm in getting their clients the best possible results.
 Each client is treated with respect and compassion, and they are truly sensitive to what it means to help a family whose child has been injured.” -Client review from 11/23/2015